 Ingredients:

 - Somyeon/Somen.
 Korean thin wheat noodles that cook very quickly (3-4 minutes).
 The thin, long strands twist together in a satisfying, delicious heap.
-If you can’t find it, Makguksu or soba buckwheat noodles are also good.
+Makguksu or Soba buckwheat noodles are also good substitutes if you can’t find it.
+Even Angel hair pasta works if you don’t have access to any Asian noodles.

-- Bibim Sauce ingredients: Gochujang, Rice Vinegar, Sugar, Soy Sauce, Sesame Oil, Garlic.
+- Sauce: Gochujang, Rice Vinegar, Sugar, Soy Sauce, Sesame Oil, Garlic.
 All these pantry ingredients last a long time and make a perfectly balanced sauce that’s spicy, sweet, tangy, and fragrant.

 - Kimchi + Kimchi Juice.
 Adds a tangy spice.
 Not the same without it!